DjoMajdi/maven-project/README.md

-Simple helloword project to test CI/CD with Jenkins
+Simple helloword project to test CI/CD with Jenkins for FIS Team

 It's a maven Project !!!!